ivillar/ClassProject/README.md

-# CS330Project
+# ClassProject
-A CS330 Project
+A Class Project